 External Threats automates the detection, monitoring, and remediation of threats posed by malicious actors to your organization, employees, and customers.

 As businesses evolve and move more processes and interactions online, cyber-criminals are exploiting digital channels to launch new types of attacks.
-The RiskIQ platform enables security operations, incident response, threat intelligence, brand protection, legal, and anti-fraud teams to view all types of Internet Threats across web, mobile, and social channels, in order to effectively identify, prioritize, and respond to threats impacting their organization and its customers.
+The RiskIQ platform enables security operations, incident response, threat intelligence, brand protection, legal, and anti-fraud teams to view all types of Internet Threats across web, mobile, social, and email channels, in order to effectively identify, prioritize, and respond to threats impacting their organization and its customers.

 RiskIQ defines a brand as an official company name, official product name, or revenue-producing product line, which specifically identifies the customer organization.
 Derivatives of a single brand, such as an abbreviation, acronym, or nickname are counted as a single brand, but any names involving entirely different words must be counted as separate brands.
 Coverage for additional brands can be added to either the Premium or Enterprise additions of External Threats.